-The gateway's on-dock and near-dock intermodal rail yards, along with international and domestic rail services to the U.S. Midwest, are key assets and are an integral part of the container business.
-Rail personnel support the container business and are responsible for rail service delivery at the Intermodal Yards.
-Relationship management with Tacoma Rail, BNSF and Union Pacific (UP) and other rail stakeholders are key functions of the rail professionals.
+The gateway's on-dock and near-dock intermodal rail yards, along with international and domestic rail services to the U.S. Midwest, are key assets and are an integral part of the NWSA business.
+Relationship management with Tacoma Rail, BNSF and Union Pacific (UP) and other rail stakeholders are key functions of this team.

-Non-Container Business: Comprised of breakbulk (Roll On and Roll Off also known as RoRo), bulk and auto cargos, the non-container business makes a significant contribution to revenue and further diversifies the gateway's business portfolio.
-Non-container personnel are responsible for business development, management and customer service for breakbulk, bulk and auto business segments.

-The NWSA offers competitive rates and full service to breakbulk customers.
-Aside from handling agricultural and mining equipment and other rolling stock, the NWSA's South Harbor is designated as a strategic military port for transport of military cargoes.
+While a significant portion of the Business Development team is focused on the container and associated intermodal business, the NWSA has a robust non-container business.
+Comprised of breakbulk (Roll On and Roll Off also known as RoRo), bulk and auto cargoes, these non-container businesses make a significant contribution to revenue and further diversify the gateway's business portfolio.
+Additionally, the NWSA's South Harbor is designated as a strategic military port for transport of military cargoes.